 Vedadri Narasimha Swamy Temple

-This temple lies at a distance of 70 kms from Tirupati and was constructed by Sir Krishna Deva Raya.
-It holds great mythological importance and is believed to be the site where Lord Vishnu battled with Rasksash Somakadu, won and took over the vedas from him.
+This temple lies at a distance of 70 km from Tirupati and was constructed by Sir Krishna Deva Raya.
+It holds great mythological importance and is believed to be the site where Lord Vishnu battled with Raksasa Somakudu, won and took over the Vedas from him.